𝐄𝐚𝐬𝐭𝐞𝐫 𝐒𝐭𝐨𝐫𝐲 𝐅𝐨𝐮𝐧𝐝 𝐢𝐧 𝐐𝐮𝐫’𝐚𝐧? 𝐍𝐨𝐩𝐞

 I’m not sure if I want to argue with Oskar on this.
 If he believes that his God is dishonorable then who I am to disagree with him?

-I am quite happy to commend him on establishing that his God is liable to being dishonorable.
+I am quite happy to commend him on establishing that his God is liable to be dishonorable.
 As Muslims, we believe that God is free from defect and error, here we have Oskar giving us Muslims a reason to deny Christian beliefs, he wants us to believe that God screwed up and is dishonorable.
 I say Amen to that brother Oskar, if that is the God you believe in, then I’m quite happy to be Muslim.

-As for ‘God’s justice and love’, he says:
+As for ‘God’s justice and love, he says: